ahmetcancicek/debian-post-install/README.md

 # Install

-Firstly, If you do not install sudo, you can use this commands to install sudo
+Firstly, If you do not have installation sudo, you can use this commands to install sudo

 ```
 git clone https://github.com/ahmetcancicek/debian-post-install.git